jorgeponto/gerador-2020/README.md

 ## Installing the Accessibility Statement Generator

-Copy all files, except those inside the `server` folder, to the Web server that will serve the Generator.
+Copy all the files, except those inside the `server` folder, to the Web server that will serve the Generator.

 In the `js / generator.js` file, update the` fetchServer` variable to point to the address where the accessibility statement loading service is available from a URL.